grame-cncm/faustdoc/src/tutorials/julia.md

 ## Installing the required packages

-With a fresh Julia install, all required packages are decribed in the [packages.jl](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/packages.jl) file, and can be installed with the `julia packages.jl` command done in the `architecture/julia` folder of the Faust repository.
+With a fresh Julia install, all required packages are decribed in the [packages.jl](https://raw.githubusercontent.com/grame-cncm/faust/master-dev/architecture/julia/packages.jl) file:

+ - in case you have an installed Faust version, it can be installed with the `julia packages.jl` command done in the `architecture/julia` folder of the Faust repository
+ - of directly downloaded, and executed with the `julia packages.jl` command

 ## Using command line tools